kevinsartiano/toggl-helper/README.md

 # TOGGL HELPER

-## A simple Python tool to track your toggl projects in macOS.
+## A simple Python tool to track your Toggl projects in macOS.

 ### Install requirements